VassRichard/Simplydo/README.md

 </h2>

 <p align="center">
   By clicking on any note, you are redirected to the input section of the app with the note's settings where you can change it's title or type.
-You can't change the date of it though, in that case you are more comfortable to post-pone any task so for tasks which's deadline changed outside your control zone, you need to CREATE a new note.
+You can't change the date of it though, if it would be that case you would be more comfortable to post-pone any task.
+So for tasks which's deadline changed(unfortunately) outside of your control zone, you need to CREATE a new note.
 </p>

 <p align="center">